Nucor (NYSE:NUE) Issues Q1 2022 Earnings Guidance

 Nucor (NYSE:NUE – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $7.200-$7.300 for the period, compared to the Thomson Reuters consensus estimate of $7.560.
+The company provided EPS guidance of $7.200-$7.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.560.
 The company issued revenue guidance of -.

-A number of analysts recently commented on the company.
-The Goldman Sachs Group lifted their price target on Nucor from $114.00 to $120.00 and gave the stock a neutral rating in a report on Wednesday, February 16th.
-Zacks Investment Research lowered Nucor from a buy rating to a hold rating and set a $121.00 price target on the stock. in a report on Tuesday, December 14th.
-StockNews.com assumed coverage on Nucor in a report on Thursday.
-They set a buy rating on the stock.
-Wolfe Research lowered Nucor from a peer perform rating to an underperform rating and set a $102.00 price target on the stock. in a report on Tuesday, January 11th.
-Finally, Morgan Stanley lifted their price target on Nucor from $107.00 to $108.00 and gave the stock an equal weight rating in a report on Monday, January 31st.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and five have issued a buy rating to the company.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $119.33.
+A number of research analysts have recently issued reports on the stock.
+The Goldman Sachs Group raised their price target on shares of Nucor from $114.00 to $120.00 and gave the stock a neutral rating in a research report on Wednesday, February 16th.
+Morgan Stanley raised their price target on shares of Nucor from $107.00 to $108.00 and gave the stock an equal weight rating in a research report on Monday, January 31st.
+Wolfe Research downgraded shares of Nucor from a peer perform rating to an underperform rating and set a $102.00 price target on the stock. in a research report on Tuesday, January 11th.
+StockNews.com initiated coverage on shares of Nucor in a research report on Thursday, March 31st.
+They issued a buy rating on the stock.
+Finally, Zacks Investment Research downgraded shares of Nucor from a buy rating to a hold rating and set a $121.00 price objective on the stock. in a research report on Tuesday, December 14th.
+One analyst has rated the stock with a sell rating, eight have issued a hold rating and five have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus target price of $119.33.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, May 11th.
-Stockholders of record on Thursday, March 31st will be given a $0.50 dividend.
-This represents a $2.00 annualized dividend and a dividend yield of 1.34%.
-The ex-dividend date is Wednesday, March 30th.
-Nucor’s dividend payout ratio (DPR) is presently 8.55%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, May 11th.
+Shareholders of record on Thursday, March 31st will be paid a dividend of $0.50 per share.
+The ex-dividend date of this dividend is Wednesday, March 30th.
+This represents a $2.00 annualized dividend and a yield of 1.37%.
+Nucor’s payout ratio is 8.55%.

-In other Nucor news, EVP Allen C. Behr sold 3,014 shares of Nucor stock in a transaction dated Monday, March 21st.
-The stock was sold at an average price of $143.40, for a total transaction of $432,207.60.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Michael D. Keller sold 3,600 shares of Nucor stock in a transaction dated Friday, March 25th.
-The stock was sold at an average price of $154.58, for a total value of $556,488.00.
+In other news, EVP Allen C. Behr sold 3,014 shares of Nucor stock in a transaction that occurred on Monday, March 21st.
+The shares were sold at an average price of $143.40, for a total value of $432,207.60.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, insider Michael D. Keller sold 3,600 shares of Nucor stock in a transaction that occurred on Friday, March 25th.
+The stock was sold at an average price of $154.58, for a total transaction of $556,488.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 27,639 shares of company stock valued at $4,096,302.
-0.71% of the stock is owned by company insiders.
+In the last three months, insiders have sold 27,639 shares of company stock worth $4,096,302.
+0.46% of the stock is owned by corporate insiders.

-A number of hedge funds have recently modified their holdings of NUE.
-Deutsche Bank AG lifted its stake in shares of Nucor by 1.1% in the 4th quarter.
-Deutsche Bank AG now owns 701,976 shares of the basic materials company’s stock valued at $80,131,000 after acquiring an additional 7,360 shares during the last quarter.
-Millennium Management LLC lifted its stake in shares of Nucor by 27.7% in the 4th quarter.
-Millennium Management LLC now owns 144,608 shares of the basic materials company’s stock valued at $16,507,000 after acquiring an additional 31,368 shares during the last quarter.
-Vident Investment Advisory LLC lifted its stake in shares of Nucor by 6.6% in the 4th quarter.
-Vident Investment Advisory LLC now owns 26,619 shares of the basic materials company’s stock valued at $3,038,000 after acquiring an additional 1,643 shares during the last quarter.
-Allstate Corp lifted its stake in shares of Nucor by 144.1% in the 4th quarter.
-Allstate Corp now owns 24,892 shares of the basic materials company’s stock valued at $2,841,000 after acquiring an additional 14,696 shares during the last quarter.
-Finally, NewEdge Advisors LLC lifted its stake in shares of Nucor by 33.5% in the 4th quarter.
-NewEdge Advisors LLC now owns 18,253 shares of the basic materials company’s stock valued at $2,083,000 after acquiring an additional 4,582 shares during the last quarter.
-73.01% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+NewEdge Advisors LLC increased its position in shares of Nucor by 33.5% in the fourth quarter.
+NewEdge Advisors LLC now owns 18,253 shares of the basic materials company’s stock worth $2,083,000 after acquiring an additional 4,582 shares in the last quarter.
+Marshall Wace LLP purchased a new position in shares of Nucor in the fourth quarter worth approximately $2,079,000.
+Toroso Investments LLC increased its position in shares of Nucor by 69.2% in the fourth quarter.
+Toroso Investments LLC now owns 9,579 shares of the basic materials company’s stock worth $1,093,000 after acquiring an additional 3,919 shares in the last quarter.
+Horizon Investments LLC boosted its holdings in shares of Nucor by 12.0% during the fourth quarter.
+Horizon Investments LLC now owns 7,936 shares of the basic materials company’s stock worth $906,000 after purchasing an additional 852 shares during the period.
+Finally, Kingsview Wealth Management LLC boosted its holdings in shares of Nucor by 11.0% during the fourth quarter.
+Kingsview Wealth Management LLC now owns 6,001 shares of the basic materials company’s stock worth $685,000 after purchasing an additional 595 shares during the period.
+73.01% of the stock is currently owned by institutional investors.

 Nucor Company Profile (Get Rating)